Spectrum of radiation at different depths: Spectrum of radiation at different depths:

 The spectrum of radiation changes as we move from the surface to the deeper parts of the ocean.
-The red and yellow wavelengths are absorbed within the first few meters, while green and blue wavelengths penetrate deeper.
-At depths greater than 10 meters, only blue wavelengths are visible.
-Therefore, it is important to choose a light source that has a spectrum that matches the natural light at the desired depth.
+Red and yellow wavelength are irradiated within the first or two meters, and green and blue wavelength penetrate much further.
+At depths below the 10 meters, only blue bands are visible.
+Consequently, an illuminating device whose spectrum is equivalent to that of daylight at the target depth has to be selected.

-There are different types of lighting available for marine reef aquariums, including metal halide, T5 fluorescent, LED, and hybrid systems.
-Metal halide lighting has been the most popular in the past, but it has high energy consumption and emits a lot of heat.
-T5 fluorescent lighting is more energy-efficient but does not provide enough PAR for SPS corals.
-LED lighting is the most energy-efficient and customizable, with the ability to adjust the spectrum and intensity of the light.
-Hybrid systems combine different types of lighting to provide the best of both worlds.
+Diversas luzes para aquários réefs marinhos, incluindo metal halide (MH), fluorescente T5 (T5F), luzes de estado sólido (LED) e sistemas híbridos.
+Metal halide lighting has been the most used in the past, but it has a high energy efficiency and high temperature.
+T5 fluorescent lighting is more power efficient, but there is not enough PAR for SPS coral.
+LED lighting is the most energy-effective and flexible, by changing the spectrum and strength of the light.
+Hybrid systems integrate types of light to enable the advantage of both.

 PAR levels for different types of corals:

-PAR (Photosynthetically Active Radiation) is the amount of light available for photosynthesis.
+PAR (Photosynthetically Active Radiation) represents the amount of light used for photosynthesis.
 Different types of corals have different PAR requirements.

 SPS (Small Polyp Stony) corals require higher PAR levels, ranging from 250 to 450 (μmol/s/m²), while LPS (Large Polyp Stony) corals and soft corals require lower PAR levels, ranging from 50 to 150 (μmol/s/m²).
 It is important to measure the PAR levels in the aquarium and adjust the lighting accordingly to ensure optimal growth and coloration of the corals.

-However, the required PAR amount can vary depending on the coral species, reef depth, and other environmental factors such as water quality and coral population density.
+Nevertheless, the desired PAR (i.e., PAR amount) is dependent on the coral species, reef depth, and from the ecology of the physical environment such as water quality and coral population density.
 For example, SPS living in shallow waters near the surface of the sea require a very high amount of light, while those living in deeper waters can tolerate a lower amount of light.
-It is also important to consider the depth of your tank, as PAR decreases as light penetrates deeper into the water.
-This means that corals and other photosynthetic organisms at the bottom of your aquarium will receive less PAR than those at the top.
-To ensure that all of your corals receive sufficient light, it may be necessary to adjust the placement or intensity of your lighting.
+Depth of your tank is also a factor to be explained, as PAR is decreased the deeper water it is penetrated by lights.
+So it follows that photosynthetic organisms, like corals, at the bottom of the tank will get less PAR than canopies covering species at the top.
+In order that all of your corals have adequate light they may need to be repositioned or lights may need to be strengthened.

 There are several tools available for measuring PAR in marine aquariums.
 Here are a few options: